Skip to main content

 Reading content from the content store

-Content is retrieved from the content store via the content store, which takes a path and responds with a JSON representation of the content that should be displayed on that path.
-This API is used by front-end apps but is also exposed externally at /api/content/<path>, such as https://www.gov.uk/api/content/take-pet-abroad
+Content is retrieved using the content endpoint, which takes a path and responds with a JSON representation of the content that should be displayed on that path.

-curl https://content-store.publishing.service.gov.uk/content<path>
+curl http://content-store/content<path>

 If the path matches a base_path content will be returned, whereas if the path matches a route a 303 redirect will be returned to the content at the base_path.

 Not all content exists as a standalone page like the /take-pet-abroad example.
 Some content exists as a collection that references other pieces of content, and some content exists as meta content designed to describe a wider whole.
-We use content-schemas defined in publishing api to describe all these different content types.
-The content API itself is not prescriptive about this; it takes any JSON structure.
+We use content-schemas defined in Publishing API to describe all these different content types.
+The Content API itself is not prescriptive about this; it takes any JSON structure.